Bridge to nowhere: United Kingdom

 The former Somerset and Dorset Joint Railway bridge at Blandford Forum.
 Following closure of the line, the span over the river (right) was demolished, and the earth embankment on the left was reused for nearby flood defence work, leaving it as a "bridge to nowhere".

+Brock's Bridge over the River Avon in Bristol.
+Originally intended as the entrance to the Bristol Arena, construction of the main building was halted due to lack of funds and the bridge was left derelict.